Arch Setup Guide

 Custom kernel - drivers fixes, hardware support

-Newer devices often require custom kernel with patches, that kernel is also available in the g14 pacman repo, to install it just run:
+The kernel is available in the g14 pacman repo, to install it just run:

 For others refer to their documentation/Arch Wiki page.
 You can check currently booted kernel with command uname -r.
 It should give you for example: